How to Make a Wood Charcuterie Board

-Charcuterie boards are so convenient for serving, protecting countertops and tables from heat, and as decor elements in kitchens.
+A wood charcuterie board is so convenient for serving, protecting countertops and tables from heat, and as decor elements in kitchens.
 I only had one large one for serving and after having one, I am hooked.
 If you don’t yet own a charcuterie board, you will love them I promise.
-Today I am going to share how we made two wine bottle shaped charcuterie boards.
+Today I am going to share how to build a charcuterie board out of wood.
 After that there are a bunch of other charcuterie board ideas in different styles for your to take a peak at and choose your favorite.

 If your going to be serving directly on wood you don’t want to use your regular cutting board as the flavours of the stronger items such as chopped onions can get into the blade marks, and then transfer the flavour when being served on.
 Notsuch a big deal for meat and cheese trays, but I love doing fruit charcuteries, and dessert boards, and I am terrified to get an after taste of onion.
 Thankfully you can make the charcuteries yourself for very little cost.